1998–99 Manchester United F.C. season: FA Premier League

 The Premier League is the top division of English league football.
 20 clubs play against each other twice, with one match played in a club's stadium and the other in the opponent's stadium.
 Three points are awarded for a win, one point for a draw, and none for a loss.
-At the end of the season, the top two teams qualified for next year's UEFA Champions League, the third-placed team qualified for the qualifying rounds of Champions League, the fourth placed team qualified for the UEFA Cup, and the bottom three teams were relegated to the Football League First Division.
+At the end of the season, the top two teams qualified for next year's UEFA Champions League, the third-placed team qualified for the qualifying rounds of the Champions League, the fourth-placed team qualified for the UEFA Cup, and the bottom three teams were relegated to the Football League First Division.